mlangc/mlangc.github.io/docs/_posts/2025-05-25-volatile-vs-acq-rel.markdown

 Another way to exclude the possibility of both threads winning is to use volatile semantics, as implemented by [AtomicBoolean.get](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicBoolean.html#get()) and
 [AtomicBoolean.set](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicBoolean.html#set(boolean)),
-which brings us to the next chapter.
+which brings us to the next section.

 ### Volatile reads and writes

 As already mentioned, a volatile read implies a `getAcquire` and a volatile write a `setRelease`.
-In addition, every execution of your program must be explainable by performing volatile reads and writes in a certain global order, that is consistent with the order of these operations in your program code.
+In addition, every execution of your program must be explainable by performing volatile reads and writes in a certain global order that is consistent with the order of these operations in your program code.
 A more formal definition can be found in the [Java Language Specification](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.4.4).
 Note that this does not imply determinism or the absence of races between volatile operations.
 It just excludes counter-intuitive executions that are not explainable without reorderings, like both threads winning the race in the last example.

-Let's have a closer look as to how volatile semantics are relied on in a real algorithm:
+Let's have a closer look as to how volatile semantics are relied on in a real algorithm.

 ### The Peterson Algorithm
 The Peterson algorithm is a classical concurrent algorithm for mutual exclusion.
-Unlike his modern counterparts, it does not rely on atomic compare and swap operations implemented at the hardware level by modern machine architectures.
+Unlike its modern counterparts, it does not rely on atomic compare and swap operations implemented at the hardware level by modern machine architectures.
 It is therefore significantly outperformed by even the most basic lock implementations that do, but of theoretical interest for the very same reason.
-First and formost, it's a good example for a concurrent algorithm relying on volatile semantics that is less artificial than the
+First and foremost, it's a good example for a concurrent algorithm relying on volatile semantics that is less artificial than the
 `ReleaseAcquireRace` from the last paragraph.

 Although the Peterson Algorithm can be generalized to work with `n` threads, I want to focus on the two-thread version only.